Important Concepts in Qt Quick - States, Transitions and Animations

 If an element in a list becomes selected, the color change (from neutral to highlighted) can be animated.
 If the position of the element in the list is changed, it can be moved in an fluidly animated fashion so that the eye of the user can track the change.

-These types of animations are supported in Qt Quick Ultralite through various animation and transition types.
-See the documentation on Animation and Transitions for information about these types and how to use them.
+These types of animations are supported in Qt Quick through various animation and transition types.
+See the documentation on Animations and Transitions In Qt Quick for information about these types and how to use them.

 Animations are not only related to states and transitions between states.
 For example, an animation might be triggered by other events, which are not associated with a distinct state.

 It is often beneficial to always animate changes to certain properties of visual items, regardless of the cause of the change (for example, opacity effects).
-Qt Quick Ultralite provides the Behavior type which allows the client to specify animation behavior for changes to properties.
+Qt Quick provides the Behavior type which allows the client to specify animation behavior for changes to properties.
 The Behavior type is an example of a QML object property modifier.